 Osteoarthritis is the most common form, characterised by the breakdown of the joint’s cartilage.
 The next common form is rheumatoid arthritis, which is a chronic inflammatory disease of the joint and soft tissues.

-Other forms of arthritis are less common and broadly categorized into the term “inflammatory arthritis” including such conditions as ankylosing spondylitis, systemic lupus erythematosus (SLE), gout and juvenile arthritis.
+Less common forms are broadly categorised as ‘inflammatory arthritis’ including such conditions as ankylosing spondylitis, systemic lupus erythematosus (SLE), gout and juvenile arthritis.

-Simple analgesia in the form of paracetamol combined with anti-inflammatory medication is first line pain control.
-Physiotherapy and hydrotherapy are used to strengthen the muscles surrounding the joint and walking aids in the form of a stick or frame can make ambulation safer and less painful.
+Physiotherapy and hydrotherapy are used to strengthen the muscles surrounding the joint and walking aids such as a stick or frame can make the movement safer and less painful.
 A walking stick should be held in the opposite hand to the hip that is affected.